ObjectivityLtd/MACK/README.md

 [Chocolatey][9] is a great tool that reduces time required to configure new development machine or a machine of a new team member.
-For simple scenarios just edit chocomachine.config, refine it by removing or adding new packages from the gallery and run in PowerShell console:
+For simple scenarios just edit chocomachine.config, refine it by removing or adding new packages from the gallery and run in PowerShell console **run as Administrator**:

         Configure.ps1 -mode 'local'

+It may be required to set policy execution first:

+        Set-ExecutionPolicy Unrestricted

 Chocolatey UI package makes the process more user friendly, however command line acolytes may disagree :)
 Please visit Chocolatey [home page][9] for more information.